 In the lower division baccalaureate/associate degree category, three semester hours in fire science, fire management, or public policy.

-This is a six-day course for people who have organizational responsibility for wildland urban interface (WUI) risk-reduction operations in their agency or jurisdiction.
+This 6-day course is for people who have organizational responsibility for wildland urban interface (WUI) risk-reduction operations in their agency or jurisdiction.
 The course will provide students with the ability to create and sustain a fire-adapted community (FAC) located within a WUI.

 Course outcomes will include:

 Develop a local community coalition to address the WUI and create FACs.

 Facilitate partnerships, improve networking and enhance resource allocation abilities that address WUI fire risks/issues.

 Prefire communication and planning between government agencies, local jurisdictions and the community at large is essential in creating an FAC.

 Improve quality of life and vitality within the local community.